MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/includes/azd-quickstart.md

 > NOTE: This may take a while to complete as it performs two steps: `azd provision` (creates Azure services) and `azd deploy` (deploys code).
 You will see a progress indicator as it provisions and deploys your application.

-This command will print URLs to the following:
+This command will print the following URLs:

-- Azure Portal link to view resources created
+- Azure portal link to view resources created
 - ToDo web application frontend
 - ToDo API application

 !["azd Up output"](assets/azdevupurls.png)

-Click the web application URL to launch the ToDo app.
+Select the web application URL to launch the ToDo app.
 Create a new collection and add some items.
-This will create some behavior in the application that you will be able to see later when you `monitor` the application.
+The command will create monitoring activity in the application that you'll be able to see later when you `monitor` the application.

 > Known issue: clicking the provisioning link will not redirect to the correct page in **Visual Studio Code integrated terminal**.
 A fix is being released for this [VS Code known issue](https://github.com/microsoft/vscode/issues/144898#issuecomment-1079496948).
 For the meantime, please copy and paste the link in browser.